Databases A to Z

-Intended for middle and elementary school students, this database is made up of selected magazine and newspaper articles and U.S. government documents on a wide variety of subjects and current events.
+For middle and elementary school students; includes thousands of selected magazine and newspaper articles and U.S. government documents on a wide variety of subjects and current events.

-SIRS Researcher is intended for high school age students.
-It includes thousands of full text articles from newspapers and magazines on social, scientific, historical, political, and economic issues, plus World Almanac excerpts, maps of the world, and current event information.
+For high school students; includes thousands of full-text articles from newspapers and magazines on social, scientific, historical, political, and economic issues, plus World Almanac excerpts, maps of the world, and current event information.

 Small Business Resource Center

 Information on starting, financing, and managing a small business; includes sample business plans.

 Standard and Poor's Net Advantage

 Combines eleven Standard and Poor’s investment products including Stock Reports, the Outlook, Industry Surveys, Bond Guide, and Mutual Funds.

 Student Resources in Context

 Essays; full-text magazine, journal, and newspaper articles; as well as photographs and other resources for students in grades 6 through 12.

 Videos are paired with books about real-life events and topics, including disasters, space, and the human body.
 Each book can be listened to as well as read.
 For grades 3 through 6.